whoozle/android-file-transfer-linux/README.md

 ### Contacts
 Please do not hesitate to contact me if you have any further questions, my email address is <vladimir.menshakov@gmail.com>.

+## Special thanks
+* All who filed bugs on github and wrote emails, many features appeared only because of your feedback.
+Thanks!
+* Alexey [gazay](https://github.com/gazay) Gaziev for ssh on his MacBook and continuous support.

 ## License

 Android File Transfer for Linux is released under [GNU GPLv3 License](https://github.com/whoozle/android-file-transfer-linux/blob/master/LICENSE).